BillLiu545/jfx-stressnum/README.md

 # jfx-stressnum
 This repository contains a Stress Number Detector made using JavaFX.
 The user can record positive or negative feeling numbers by incrementing/decrementing them (on a scale of 1 to 10), and there is also an alert function to tell the stress condition based on the number.

-# How does it work?
+# Implementations
-The positive and negative feeling level numbers are initialized to 0.
+There are three implementations of the Stress Number Detector.
+The first implementation, StressDetector, uses regular increment/decrement of integer values.
+The second implementation, StressDetector2, other uses stack operations (push and pop), while the third, uses a JFX pie chart.
+In the first and second implementations, the positive and negative feeling level numbers are initialized to 0.
 The user can increment or decrement them using buttons for increase/decrease from a scale of 1 to 10.
 In the file menu, the user can check the stress condition based on the difference between the positive and negative feeling numbers.
 There is also a function to reset these numbers back to 0.

-# Implementations
-One Stress Detector app, StressDetector, uses regular increment/decrement of integer values, while the other uses stack operations (push and pop).
+In the pie chart implementation, the values for positive and negative start at 50/50.
+The user can increase or decrease positive or negative values from 0 to 50, thus changing the pie chart.